ranyishere/ranyishere.github.io/_posts/2017-08-03-online-repl.md

 I found this really cool REPL that is hosted on a website.

-They have all of the popular languages such:
+They have all of the popular languages such as:

   * Python3
   * Javascript/CoffeeScript/ES6